eustouaqui/ios/documentation/GITHUB_DEPLOYMENT_GUIDE.md

 3. **Push rejected**
    - Make sure the GitHub repository is completely empty
    - Don't initialize with README, .gitignore, or license

+4. **Build failures**
+   - Check that your build command is `npm install`
+   - Verify that your start command is `npm start`
+   - Ensure all dependencies are in package.json

 ## 🔄 Updates